clemensGooooo/clemensGooooo.github.io/_posts/2025-10-06-exitnction.md

 $ pwninit
 ```

 This tool is very helpful because it will download the right linker and will simplify the process of debugging the binary.
 Also it will patch the binary to have the matching `libc` linked to it and not the default one on my machine.
-After running `pwninit`, you are able to run the patched binary named `exitnction_patched`.
+After running `pwninit`, I was able to run the patched binary named `exitnction_patched`.

 ```terminal
 $ ./exitnction_patched